HabtB/simple_shell/README.md

 # Simple Shell Team Project
 This is an ALX Project on Shell.
-We are tasked to come up with our own version of simple shell
+We are tasked to come up with our own version of simple shell.

 ## Project Requirements
 * C language